sourcefrog/mutants-remote/README.md

 The AWS account used should contain no other resources and be accessible to only a single user.

-As always, be careful not to commit or otherwise leak any credentials.
-Consider using something like `aws-vault` to keep local credentials safe.
+As always, be careful not to commit any credentials into git, or leak them in other ways.
+Consider using time-limited session credentials, e.g. through `aws configure sso`.

 This tool has not had second-party security review and may have security related bugs.